ealtamir/absinthe-for-humans/README.md

 Absinthe
 ========

 Ἀψίνθιον.
-A highly integrated, advanced and cluster-ready server.
+A highly integrated, advanced, extensible and cluster-ready server.

 *Absinthe* is a pure and beautiful boilerplate to kickstart web-app development. *Absinthe* is released under non-restrictive conditions and is extremely extensible.
 It is an abstraction of some of our core technologies and may be considered mature.
 It sports in-flight compression (gzip, deflate), stream caching and a hilarious performance.